 The members of the convent were sent on their way, with a pension of £6 a year for Joan, and £10 5s 8d shared out amongst the rest.
 What remained must have made a sorry sight – abandoned domestic and storage buildings, pits used to melt down the roof lead, untended gardens, and the ruts left by carts used to drag away the stone.
 As with other former priories, it is quite likely that the domestic accommodation and outbuildings were retained, as they had potential value to purchasers.

 St Albans Abbey clung on until 1539, after which its outbuildings were sold off, and the Lady Chapel was sold to the outgoing abbot (Richard Boreman) for use as a grammar school.
-In the years that followed, iconoclasts smashed up the shrines of St Alban and St Amphibalus, whitewashed the wall paintings, and destroyed the high altar screen or reredos.
+In the years that followed, iconoclasts smashed up the shrines of St Alban and St Amphibalus, whitewashed the wall paintings, and destroyed the statues mounted on the high altar screen or reredos.

 The military engineer who bought the Sopwell site